dburger/algorithms/interleaving-strings/README.md

 limits but is shown here as it provides the basis for the following dynamic programming solutions.

+The time complexity of this solution is O(2^(m + n)).
+This follows from the upper bound of trying each character from each string at each position.
 The space complexity of this solution is O(m + n) where m is the length of `s1` and n is the length of `s2`.
 This follows from the depth of the recursion, where a character of `s1` or `s2` is consumed on each recursive call.